jjindrich/jjazure-grpc/src-dapr/README.md

 ---
 ## Run Server locally
 Assuming that you have DAPR running open command line and go to the directory with TestGrpcWithDapr.csproj.
 Then run the command
-`dapr run --app-id testGrpcDaprService --app-port 5000 --protocol grpc --port 50001--log-level debug dotnet run`
+`dapr run --app-id testGrpcDaprService --app-port 5000 --protocol grpc --grpc-port 50001 --log-level debug dotnet run`

 ## Run Client locally
 Open a second command line, go to the directory with TestGrpcWithDapr.Client.csproj and run the command